-How to expertly pot your Venus flytrap
+How to expertly pot and repot your Venus flytrap

 You should re-pot your Venus flytrap in fresh appropriate growing medium about every 6-12 months.
 You’ll be amazed at how much better they grow in fresh, clean growing medium.
 Old growing medium has accumulated minerals and other things such as weeds or carpet moss, and these are not good for your Venus flytrap.